-Council’s resource recovery centres will not be able to provide refunds for containers.
+Council’s resource recovery centres will not provide refunds for containers.

-A list of the proposed refund collection points can be found at the Containers for Change website.
+A list of the proposed refund collection points is available on the Containers for Change website.

 Residents can continue to place their drink containers in their recycling bin at home.
 Residents can also place their drink containers in the recycling bins at the resource recovery centres.
-Any refunds collected by Council will be used to offset the cost of providing the city’s waste services.
+Council will use any refunds collected to offset the cost of providing the city’s waste services.

-Council encourages litter prevention in Brisbane to keep our city clean, green and sustainable and has community programs that encourage residents to pick-up litter in their communities to keep it out of our streets, bushlands and waterways.
+Council encourages litter prevention in Brisbane to keep our city clean, green and sustainable.
+There are community programs that encourage residents to pick-up litter in their communities to keep it out of our streets, bushlands and waterways.

 Find out more about Council’s litter prevention programs.

-For health and safety reasons, people should not go through bins for the purposes of taking items out of the bins, whether they are wheelie bins out on the kerb for pick-up or public bins.
+For health and safety reasons, people should not go through bins to take items out of the bins.
+This is regardless of whether the wheelie bins out on the kerb for pick-up or public bins.

 Brisbane City Council Health, Safety and Amenity Local Law 2009 prohibits a person from removing or disturbing the cover of a waste container, except when placing waste in the container.
 Failure to comply with this provision may result in a fine.